djhedges/exit_speed/README.md

 start/finish.

-Once the car is within range triangles are created consisting of two points along the straight away and the start/finish point from the prior mapping.
+Once the car is within range triangles are created consisting of two points along the straight away and the start/finish point from the prior lap.
-When the older of the two points obtuse (greater than 90 degress) it is determined that the car has crossed start/finish.
+When the older of the two points forms an obtuse angle (greater than 90 degress) in relation to start/finish it is determined that the car has crossed start/finish.
 The older point becomes the first and last point of a lap.

 ### Lap Timing